-Has Publishing Benefited from COVID-19?A BRINK interview with Co-founder of Short Books
+Has Publishing Benefited from COVID-19?A BRINK interview with

 The publishing sector is one of the few sectors that one can imagine could stand to benefit from the pandemic crisis.
 With people staying at home with fewer distractions, they might have more time for books; however, it turns out that doesn’t necessarily translate into more book sales for publishers.